ReUseIt: Synthesizing Reusable AI Agent Workflows for Web Automation: System Design

 The execution guards in the synthesized workflow guide agent execution by asking the agent to reflect before and after each action and self-recover if it fails at a certain action.
 If the self-recovery fails, the agent notifies the user with issue analysis to obtain guidance.
 Figure~\ref{fig:condition_check_user_alert} shows this pipeline.

-\textbf{Condition check and agent self-recovery.} With synthesized workflows, \tool performs condition checks before/after each agent action.
+\textbf{Condition check and agent self-recovery according to fallback actions.} With synthesized workflows, \tool performs condition checks before/after each agent action.
 For each check, it uses the \textbf{condition check prompt} to evaluate if the expected conditions are met.
 First, \tool captures the webpage screenshot before/after each action.
 It then pairs the screenshot with the condition check, and asks the LLM to produce a ``Yes/No'' answer along with an explanation.
 If the condition is met, the agent moves on to the next action; if not, it self-recovers by re-executing the failed step up to three times according to the fallback actions.

-\textbf{User notification.} If the agent's self-recovery fails, \tool ide\-ntifies and explains the issue to notify the user.
+\textbf{User notification.} If the agent's self-recovery fails, \tool iden\-tifies and explains the issue to notify the user.
 It uses the \textbf{challenge identification and explanation prompt} to instruct the LLM to analyze the condition check, as well as agent messages and screenshots from all attempts, in order to produce three aspects of content: (1) \emph{where} the failure occurred; (2) \emph{why} the agent failed; (3) \emph{what} agent behaviors caused the failure.
 The LLM first refers to the condition check to locate at which step the agent failed.
 Next, it explains why the agent's actions were considered failed based on the conditions that were not met.
 In addition, it summarizes agent messages and webpage screenshots and analyzes what specific actions led to the failure.
 Lastly, \tool offers actionable tips to help the user provide guidance to unblock the agent's progress.
-It assembles the \textbf{actionable guidance prompt} to guide the LLM to summarize the fallback actions at failed steps and outline insights into \emph{how} to help the agent recover that the user can reference.
+It assembles the \textbf{actionable guidance prompt} to guide the LLM to summarize the fallback actions at failed steps and outline suggestions on \emph{how} to help the agent recover for the user's reference.

 \textbf{User guidance that iteratively updates execution guards.} With user-provided guidance, \tool updates the execution guards through the \textbf{user guidance integration prompt}.
 This prompt asks the LLM to parse user guidance into condition checks or fallback actions.
 For instance, the content associated with \textit{``You need to make sure <condition> is met before/after <action>''} should be added to condition checks; while specific actions, such as \textit{``You can click <UI element> to perform <action>''} should be integrated into fallback actions.
 By iteratively incorporating user guidance, the automatically synthesized workflow ``learns'' with human input over time to strengthen the execution guards.